moia-oss/aws-cfg-generator/README.md

 #### Flags

 - `source-profile` Can be used to specify a source profile other than `default`
-- `region` Can be used to specify a region other than `eu-central-1`
+- `region` Can be used to specify a region other than the region in your source profile

 ### aws-extend-switch-roles